simboje/photosimba/README.md

 # slike
 ## Short description
 A simple image viewer intended to be as simple and fast as possible.
-Intention is to create something to be used instead of default Photos application on Windows 10 as the [problem with arrow keys](https://answers.microsoft.com/en-us/windows/forum/all/windows-10-photos-app-why-cant-i-use-my-arrow-keys/790e786d-b701-48ef-93c5-23d204b4fba4) could not be solved.
+Intention is to create something to be used instead of default Photos application on Windows 10 as the [problem with arrow keys](https://answers.microsoft.com/en-us/windows/forum/all/windows-10-photos-app-why-cant-i-use-my-arrow-keys/790e786d-b701-48ef-93c5-23d204b4fba4) could not be solved.<br>
+It is made for Windows users and .exe file is packed for convenience, but .jar is also packed so it can be used on any system that has Java installed.
+Please note that included JRE is Windows only, on other system jar will run but will use system JRE (must be minimum 1.8).
+Tested successfully on Ubuntu 18 with OpenJDK11 installed.
 ## Feature list
 * Portable, no installation required
 * View, zoom, rotate, delete images
 * Copy image or file to clipboard
 * Background thread for image loading<br>
-Please see mouse and keyboard controls section for more information.

 ## Prebuilt binaries
 Versions with bundled JRE (better)<br/>